MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 OK           S:        \\Server01\Scripts        Microsoft Windows Network
 ```

+> [!NOTE]
+> Remember, if you use the above snippet in a script to set the **Scope** parameter value to
+> "Global" to ensure the drive persists outside the current session.

 The `$cred` variable stores a **PSCredential** object that contains the service account's
 credentials. `Get-Credential` prompts you to enter the password that's stored in a **SecureString**.